 There are two main political parties in Taiwan.
 The modern Kuomintang (KMT) evolved from the former military government Nationalist Party.
 The KMT's support base is in northern Taiwan, where the Nationalist government and its supporters from the mainland established their new capital, Taipei.
 The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises that had been established under its leadership.

 The pro-democracy movement of the 1970s and 80s gave rise to the Democratic Progressive Party (DPP).
 The DPP's support base is in southern Taiwan, particularly among the "Taiwanese" communities established prior to the arrival of the "mainlanders" in 1949.
 As a result, some elements within the DPP support Taiwan's de jure independence from China.
 The DPP held power from 2000 to 2008 under President Chen Shui-bian, whose leanings towards independence heightened tensions with China.
 The DPP's broader policy agenda is generally socially progressive, focusing on issues such as social inequality and the environment.
-The first popular presidential election was held in 1996.
-Elected presidents hold office for a term of four years.

 Since 1971, when the PRC replaced the ROC in the United Nations, Taiwan has not been a member of any UN bodies, for which statehood is a requirement.
 Since 2009, Taiwan has been invited to attend the World Health Assembly as an observer.

 Taiwan acceded to the World Trade Organization (WTO) as the "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu" with effect from 1 January 2002.
-As ‘Chinese Taipei’, Taiwan has been a member economy of the Asia Pacific Economic Cooperation (APEC) since November 1991 (China and Hong Kong were also admitted at the 1991 APEC meeting).
+As “Chinese Taipei”, Taiwan has been a member economy of the Asia Pacific Economic Cooperation (APEC) since November 1991 (China and Hong Kong were also admitted at the 1991 APEC meeting).

 In September 2013, Taiwan was invited to participate in the 38th assembly of the International Civil Aviation Organisation (ICAO) held in Montreal, Canada as a “special guest” under the title “Chinese Taipei”.
 This was the first time the ICAO had invited Taiwan to take part in its activities.